How to file for disability, Filing for SSI

-Social Security Disability Status

 Disability Requirements, Disability Status

 How does Social Security Disability Decide if you can Work or Not?

-An SSDI (social security disability insurance) or SSI disability claim will be determined on the basis of what an applicant's medical records have to say about their condition.
+An SSDI (Social Security Disability insurance) or SSI disability claim will be determined on the basis of what an applicant's medical records have to say about their condition.

 The records are requested by a disability examiner so that the examiner can determine the following: A) what physical or mental limitations, or restrictions, the individual possesses and B) whether or not those limitations make it impossible for the individual to engage in normal activities of daily living, specifically the ability to work and earn a substantial and gainful income.